-Operating Method Result Effect Running the engine below 3,000 rpm for more than 30% of the time so the engine does not warm up.
-Frequent starting and stopping without allowing the engine to warm up.
-Water condenses in the engine and mixes with the oil, resulting in a milky appearance.
-Unburned fuel mixes with the oil, increasing the volume of oil.
-The engine oil deteriorates, becomes less efficient as a lubricant, and causes an engine malfunction.
+Operating Method Result Effect Running the engine below • Water condenses in the The engine oil 3,000 rpm for more than 30% engine and mixes with deteriorates, of the time so the engine does the oil, resulting in a becomes less not warm up. milky appearance. efficient as a Frequent starting and stopping • Unburned fuel mixes lubricant, and without allowing the engine to with the oil, increasing causes an warm up. the volume of oil. engine the volume of on. malfunction.